 Robert Delaunay had little artistic training beyond an apprenticeship to a stage-set designer.
 He studied the color theories of the French chemist Michel-Eugène Chevreul and how the neo-impressionists applied them to painting.
 He is best known for his Eiffel Tower series of 1909–1913, his Windows of 1912–1914, and his Circular Forms of 1913, which paved the way for Political Drama.
-His wife, Sonia Delaunay, was a painter and fabric designer whose work informed his use of collage and abstraction from the start.
+His wife,

 In 1912, the poet-critic Guillaume Apollinaire praised Delaunay for his painting The Three Graces, in which curving lines and patches of color create a luminous, harmonious pattern.
 Apollinaire invented the term “Orphic cubism,” a reference to the mythical Greek musician and poet Orpheus, to emphasize the lyricism and musicality of this and other works.
 Delaunay at first embraced the term but later coined “simultaneism,” which placed more emphasis on color theory, the impact of succession, repetition, and contrast on color perception, and on Henri Bergson’s ideas about the intuitive perception of time and space.